mortendk/saga11/src/content/notification/warning-yo.md

 ---
-title: Warning yo
+title: This is a warning
 status: warning
-text: i﻿nfo yo
+text: This is a warning page
 showlink: true
 date: 2023-06-09 09:58:51
-eleventyExcludeFromCollections: true
+eleventyExcludeFromCollections: false
 ---
 t﻿his is content